Building Real-Time Chat in Astro with Cloudflare Durable Objects and WebSocket Hibernation

 }

 The durable_objects.bindings section creates a binding named ChatRoom that your code can use to access the ChatRoom Durable Object class.
+The new_sqlite_classes migration enables SQLite-backed storage for better performance.
 The compatibility_flags ensure Node.js compatibility for features like crypto.randomUUID().

 Configure environment types